Trip (Rivermaya album)

 Trip is the second studio album by Filipino rock band Rivermaya.
-It has 13 tracks and was released under BMG Records (Pilipinas) Inc. in 1996.
-It is the first album to introduce Rico Blanco as the band's full-time guitarist. after the departure of Perf de Castro the year previous.
-Since the album release, the album went gold overnight and reached platinum status in six days and the carrier single "Kisapmata" becomes the most requested tune in Top Rating FM Stations.
-On June 30, 1996 the band launched their first Music Video on their next single "Himala" at the TV show ASAP.
+It has 13 tracks and was released by BMG Records (Pilipinas) Inc. in 1996.
+It is the first album to introduce Rico Blanco as the band's full-time guitarist following the departure of Perf de Castro the previous year.
+Since the album release, the album went gold overnight and reached platinum status in six days and the carrier single "Kisapmata" became the most requested tune in Top Rating FM Stations.
+On June 30, 1996, the band launched their first Music Video for their next single "Himala" at the TV show ASAP.

 Track listing

 All tracks written by Rico Blanco, except where noted.